groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.9.8 =
+* Added: a filter for recipient number in newsletter report
 * Fixed: a warning on plugin activation/deactivation
 * Fixed: a warning in options page